symfony/symfony-docs/http_client.rst

     $client = HttpClient::create();
     $client = new CachingHttpClient($client, $store);

-    // this won't hit the network if the resource is already in the cache
+    // this will not hit the network if the resource is already in the cache
     $response = $client->request('GET', 'https://example.com/cacheable-resource');

 ``CachingHttpClient`` accepts a third argument to set the options of the ``HttpCache``.